Nearly query-optimal classical shadow estimation of unitary channels: CSEU in the average case

 \begin{cor} Suppose $1\leq s\leq d$ is the number of systems collectively measured in the learning phase, $R=1$ is the number of batches we set in the prediction phase, dimension $\lambda\leq d$, and observable $O\in\obs(B)$.
 Then

 where $m$ is the number of snapshots obtained from the learning phase.
 In particular, when $s=1$ we have

 \end{cor}

-From Corollary~\ref{cor:VarAverage} and \lref{lem:AverageGoal}, we can easily determine the query number $m\cdot s$ of our protocol used to carry out the CSEU task in the average-case scenario with distribution $\pi_{d, \lambda}$.
-First, when we are limited to single-copy measurements, i.e., $s=1$, then
+From Corollary~\ref{cor:VarAverage} and \lref{lem:AverageGoal}, we can easily determine the query number $m\cdot s$ of our protocol required to carry out the CSEU task in the average-case scenario with distribution $\pi_{d, \lambda}$.
+First, if we are limited to single-copy measurements, i.e., $s=1$, then

 queries are sufficient to ensure that the mean absolute error satisfies $\Xi(\pi_{d, \lambda},O)<\epsilon$ with high probability.
-This query complexity is better than that of our protocol in the worst-case scenario [cf.~\eref{eq:singleUB}].
+This query complexity is lower than that of our protocol in the worst-case scenario [see~\eref{eq:singleUB}].